 The final days of the fire lookouts

 In the past, fire lookouts were the primary method of detecting fires.
-Today, however, there are many other methods of detecting fires, with new innovative technologies such as artificial intelligence, remotely piloted aircraft systems, or remote sensing.
+There are many other methods of detecting fires today, with new innovative technologies such as artificial intelligence, remotely piloted aircraft systems, or remote sensing.

-As a result, fire lookouts are used more for locating and monitoring fires that have already been detected, rather than for detecting fires.
-In many cases, fire lookouts are equipped with radios and GPS units so that they can quickly relay the location of a fire to fire control officials.
+As a result, fire lookouts are used more for locating and monitoring fires that have already been detected rather than for detecting fires.
+In many cases, fire lookouts are equipped with radios and GPS units to relay a fire’s location to fire control officials quickly.
 Besides using binoculars or telescopes to help them locate fires, they may even use drones to help find fires in difficult-to-reach areas.
 For the time being, humans’ experience and knowledge of a fire’s behaviour to put a fire in context is still needed.

-However, as history shows, throughout our culture, automation replaced various human jobs.
+However, as history shows, automation has replaced various human jobs throughout our culture.
 During the Industrial Revolution, steam-powered machines drove unprecedented growth of previously hand-made items.
 Machines started to sow the seeds and also harvest them.
-Since the 20th century, vehicles are manufactured by robots.
+Since the 20th century, vehicles have been manufactured by robots.
 While the robots spray-paint and fix windscreens into vehicles, humans took over the job of supervising them.

 With the increasing number, intensity and frequency of bushfires, there is an urgent need to detect bushfires as quickly as possible following ignition to rapidly attack, contain and extinguish fires before they get out of control and have far-reaching and catastrophic consequences on people’s lives and their environment.
-Climate change is one of the biggest sustainability challenges humanity faces, and the situation is only going to get worse.
-Only with the help of new and innovative technologies such as exci’s early wildfire detection system, can we meet the 17 Sustainable Development Goals to protect our planet for future generations.
+Climate change is one of humanity’s biggest sustainability challenges, and the situation will only worsen.
+Only with the help of new and innovative technologies, such as exci’s early wildfire detection system, can we meet the 17 Sustainable Development Goals to protect our planet for future generations.

 by Gabrielle Tylor